 - Correct 5-digit ZIP Code or ZIP+4 code.
 If a firm name is assigned a unique ZIP+4 code in the USPS ZIP+4 Product, the unique ZIP+4 code must be used in the delivery address.

-A normal and immediate question that comes to mind is
+A logical and immediate question that comes to mind is

 If the address is fairly standard then what is the problem?

-Here are some of the problems in the real world
+Here are some examples of the problems in the real world

 Mistakes in data entry